sdss/mangadap/docs/execution.rst

 <https://www.sdss.org/dr15/software/par/>`_ to define one or more
 methods to use when analyzing any given MaNGA datacube.
-Each method, or "analysis plan", is defined by a set of six keywords that identify the configuration to use for each of the DAP's six main analysis modules.
+Each method, or "analysis plan", is defined by a set of six keywords that identify the configuration to use for each of the DAP's six main :ref:`workflow-analysis-modules`.
 To execute the DAP, you must construct this parameter file with at least one analysis plan.
-For example, the MPL-9 analysis-plan parameter file
+For example, the MPL-9 analysis-plan parameter file is:
-is:

 .. code-block:: c